brian433677/AKI-Predictive-Modeling/README.md

 -Create a comprehensive demographics of patients based on MIMIC-iii, including age of death and discharge.

--Add important measurements and indications that are highly relevant to mortality rates in AKI patients
+-Add important measurements and indications that are highly relevant to mortality rates in AKI patients through PostgreSQL

 -Train a model through neural network